Kazanka (river)

 During the construction of the Samara Reservoir, a lower part of the Kazanka valley was flooded.
 A part of the riverbed was separated from the reservoir by dams, creating a new riverbed.
-In 2008 a project was proposed to fill in a cove in the wide section of the estuary for a business district.
+In 2008, a project was proposed to fill in a cove in the wide section of the estuary for a business district.

-The Kazanka divides the city of Kazan into two equal parts.
+The Kazanka divides the city of Kazan into two almost equal parts.
 Six bridges within the city cross the Kazanka; the most notable among them is the Millennium Bridge.